PGB-LIV/PanOryza-pan-genes-release-v1.0/README.md

 # PanOryza-pan-genes-release-v1.0

 This repository hosts the code for recreating analyses in the PanOryza manuscript.
-Code for GET_PANGENES available from: <https://github.com/Ensembl/plant-scripts/blob/master/pangenes/> The input files( .fasta and .gff format) for running GET_PANGENES are available from zenodo ([https://zenodo.org/records/14772953](https://zenodo.org/records/14772953)).
+Code for GET_PANGENES available from: <https://github.com/Ensembl/plant-scripts/blob/master/pangenes/>.
+The code for Nipponbare merged genes is available from: <https://github.com/Ensembl/plant-scripts/tree/master/scripts>.
+The input files( .fasta and .gff format) for running GET_PANGENES are available from zenodo ([https://zenodo.org/records/14772953](https://zenodo.org/records/14772953)).
 Else, the output files for Os4530.POR.1 (version 1.0) are also available at the zenodo repository and can be used for various downstream analyses of the pan-genes using the code available here.

 ### To reproduce the entire analyses starting with the GET_PANGENES result, prepare various tables and intermediate files to recreate manuscript figures.
 Output of get_pangenes using RPRP (MAGIC-16 accessions) as input gives out the following set of files: